AmeeQAQ/awesome-config/README.md

 # My Awesome WM setup
-Repo to upload the config files used in my Awesome WM setup that I use.
+Repo to upload the config files used in my Awesome WM setup.

 It features VIM-like keybinds for workspace traversal, as well as client selection, that work really well with my minimal split keyboard, a pleasing color palette inspired by [Catppuccin](https://catppuccin.com/) and retrowave, and a modern floating wibar setup that I think looks really great.